Welcome to today's edition of the Rush 24-7 podcast.

 You come from partisan political hackery, war rooms, purposes of which destroy political opponents of the Clintons.

-The next thing you know, you're doing good morning, America as a journalist.
+The next thing you know, you're doing Good Morning America as a journalist.

-Hell yes, it's a natural progression in one's leftist career.
+It's a natural progression in one's leftist career.

-Yeah, this is not fair.
+Yeah, it's not fair.

 It's not fair to say he's never been a journalist.

-I guess if that's then ABC shouldn't be worried.
+I guess if that's, then ABC shouldn't be worried.

-ABC shouldn't ABC should be telling us what do you mean, pull him off the debates?
+ABC shouldn't, ABC should be telling us, what do you mean, pull him off the debates?

 He's going to put him in the debates.